tealdeer-rs/tealdeer/README.md

     $ cargo clean && cargo clippy

+### AI Policy

+Using AI is generally discouraged.
+However, if it is used as part of a contribution, the contributor must:

+1. Clearly mark what parts (if any) of a contribution were created with the help of AI tools.
+This includes issue and pull request comments.
+2. Check all output of AI tools before sharing it with others in the Tealdeer project.
+3. Not post slop, spam, or low quality contributions.
+4. Leave small or easy tasks to new contributors who want to learn without the use of AI.
+This is to maintain the presence of the `good-first-issue` tag.
+5. Be respectful of everyone's time: maintainers and other contributors will be reviewing your PRs.

 ## MSRV (Minimally Supported Rust Version)

 When publishing a tealdeer release, the Rust version required to build it